+So, as the window acceptance goes to zero, $\aF=\aB\to 0$, the new observable $\bm$, (\ref{bm-def}), results in a finite, nonzero two-particle correlation function.
+This is in clear contrast with the properties of $b$, $\brel$ and $\bsym$.

-Note that the traditionally defined (\ref{defb}) correlation coefficient $b$, used above, is also proportional to the two-particle correlation function $C_2(\yF,\yB;\fFB)$ (see (\ref{bet_sm-r})), but the proportionality factor depends on the width of windows and goes to zero at $\aF=\aB\to 0$.
+We should note that the traditionally defined, (\ref{defb}), correlation coefficient $b$ is also proportional to the two-particle correlation function $C_2(\yF,\yB;\fFB)$, as in (\ref{bet_sm-r}), but the proportionality factor depends on the width of windows and goes to zero at $\aF=\aB\to 0$.